 At Outschool, we aim to provide an easy and consistent experience for our families and learners, and we have policies for educators to guarantee this.
 If you need to make changes to one of your classes, including but not limited to canceling a section or meeting, withdrawing a learner, and handling late and/or low enrollments, please refer to our policies below for guidance.

 Outschool’s Policy Team may reach out to you with a warning when you’ve repeatedly missed class, canceled class, or started class late, without notifying families.
 Receiving too many warnings could lead to restriction or removal of your Outschool teaching account.

-To avoid cause for concern, our team always expects to see clear communication between yourself and affected families when making any changes to a class section.
+To avoid cause for concern, you can document your reasons for canceling a class in your cancelation refund note in addition to communicating with affected families directly when making any changes to a class section.
 These communications should appear in the classroom or within private messages on your Conversations tab.

 If you have any questions or concerns about the policies described here, please reach out to firstname.lastname@example.org.